What does loan to value ratio (LVR) mean on my home loan?

 Loan to Value Ratio plays a vital role in the assessment of a loan and can influence in how much you can borrow from a lender.
 Ultimately the higher your LVR is, the riskier your loan is to a lender, so the lower your borrowing power may be.

-The larger your home deposit, the lower your LVR will be.
+Let’s say that the property value is fixed at a certain value ($500,000 for arguments sake), then the larger your home deposit, the lower your LVR will be.
 This means that you’re contributing more equity towards the property, and the lenders’ exposure is reduced if you’re unable to meet your repayments.
 This means that you may be eligible for more favourable interest rates or loan terms.
 So, it’s important to keep in mind your LVR when figuring out how much you can borrow.

 How your LVR influences your mortgage